• Home

 What type of chocolate can I use?

-This recipe calls for roughly chopped semi-sweet chocolate.
+This pumpkin chocolate chip muffin recipe calls for roughly chopped semi-sweet chocolate.
 For the best taste, I recommend using high-quality chocolate baking bars, such as Baker, Ghirardelli or Lindt.
 They are typically sold in 4 ounce bars and located the baking aisle of the grocery store.

 With that said, you can use any type of chocolate you love!
 Try dark chocolate, milk chocolate or white chocolate for a delicious variation!
 Or, try using half chocolate chunks and half mini chocolate chips for a little more chocolate in each bite!